Searching for dark photons in $J/\psi$ decays: SUMMARY

-\textbf{Acknowledgments} We thank Jun Jiang for helpful discussions on this work.
+Nevertheless, for further phenomenological analysis and better comparison with experimental results, we fix the kinetic mixing parameter to $\epsilon=10^{-3}$ for two-body decay channels and $\epsilon=10^{-4}$ for two-body decay channels in our subsequent analysis.
+The value $\epsilon=10^{-3}$ has already been excluded by laboratory searches, while $\epsilon=10^{-4}$ is only ruled out at a few discrete mass points and remains allowed in our considered parameter space \cite{Caputo:2026pdw}.
+Therefore, our results can serve as an upper bound for two-body decay channels and provide supportive reference for constraining this parameter for BESIII and STCF via four-body decay channels. \textbf{Acknowledgments} We thank Jun Jiang and Wen-Yu Sun for helpful discussions on this work.
 This work is supported in part by the National Natural Science Foundation of China (12105162, 12305106, 12235008, 12321005), the Natural Science Foundation of Shandong Province (ZR2021QA058, ZR2021QA040) and the Youth Innovation Technology Project of Higher School in Shandong Province (2023KJ146).